team of people in an office

 Measuring Teamwork:

-There is no magical formula to hire the best people to build an effective team.
-It takes all sorts and varied personalities.
-Some who are willing to speak up, others who are happy to do the grunt work.
-However, teams that display all the characteristics of great group work do so because their leaders make them feel safe in their jobs and they are trusted to do the job and perform at their best.
+There is no magical formula for hiring the best people to build an effective team.
+It takes all sorts of personalities—some who are willing to speak up and others who are happy to do the grunt work.
+However, teams that display all the characteristics of great group work do so because their leaders make them feel safe in their jobs and trust them to perform at their best.

 The hospitality industry is an excellent example of how teamwork can be measured.
-One of the simplest ways is to walk down the hotel hall and observe how often the staff greets you.
-People greet not because they are told to say hello but because it is natural or comes naturally to them.
-Something so simple can indicate if the person is happy at work and with their team environment.
+One of the simplest ways is to walk down a hotel hall and observe how often the staff greets you.
+People greet not because they are told to say hello, but because it comes naturally to them.
+Something so simple can indicate if a person is happy at work and with their team environment.

-A common proverb used is that a chain is only as strong as its weakest link.
+A common proverb states that a chain is only as strong as its weakest link.
 It only takes one link to break the process.
 In the hospitality industry, the team needs to work together.
-If one person does not pull their weight, the service suffers.
-But on the other hand, if everyone works together, productivity can increase.
-Whether you are a manager, cleaning a plate or waiter, no one is too good for any job that positively affects the guests’ experience and contributes to the organisation and brand.
+If one person does not pull their weight, service suffers.
+Conversely, if everyone works together, productivity can increase.
+Whether you are a manager, cleaning a plate, or a waiter, no one is too good for any job that positively impacts the guests’ experience and contributes to the organisation and brand.

 If I trust you, you feel more trustworthy, and you give trust back.

-• Be vulnerable.
-To build trust in a team, you need to start sharing your vulnerabilities, sharing your setbacks and failures, moments of confusion, and your people are more likely to share theirs with you as well.
-It’s OK to fail, you just need to make the learnings known and move on quickly.
+• Vulnerability: To build trust within a team, share your vulnerabilities—your setbacks and failures, moments of confusion—so your team feels comfortable sharing theirs with you as well.
+It’s okay to fail; just ensure the learnings are communicated and move on quickly.

-• Delegate decision making to the whole team.
-Collaboratively make decisions as a team, let them manage the process and keep each other accountable.
-You can only benefit when you make people feel like they were part of important decisions.
+• Collaboration: Delegate decision-making to the whole team.
+Collaboratively make decisions as a group; let them manage the process and hold each other accountable.
+You’ll benefit from making people feel included in important decisions.

 Resources: